 1. Walking everywhere and anywhere

-Self-explanatory and the easiest to make happen of them all.
-The only key to walking, on top of being able to do it, is packing as light as possible.
+Self-explanatory and the easiest human-powered adventure to make happen of them all, a celebration of slow travel.
+Now, the only key to walking on top of being able to do it, is packing as light as possible.
 And that’s why chances are – unless you are taking a fancier walking trip like the one we recently did from Finisterre to Muxia where our bags were transferred daily – your back will hurt otherwise.

 After walking a few stretches of different Caminos, the via Francigena, and Riviera dei Fiori in West Liguria among other pilgrimage and hiking trails in Spain and other European countries; and tougher routes like the Annapurna community trek in Nepal, I feel like the next route could be pretty much anywhere below 3500m of altitude (or above that, until 5000m or so with a bit of training in place).
 If you want to recommend any particular routes, you are most welcome!